Why is a second air purifier needed? Is it enough?

 More answers to questions about the district’s work on ventilation, the Intellipure air purifiers, and the new Medify air purifiers that are being added.

-Why aren’t the Intellipures the district already obtained enough for Woodlawn classrooms, and how did SIAFOS supporters advocate for additional air purifiers??
+Why aren’t the Intellipures the district already obtained enough for Hayhurst classrooms, and how did SIAFOS supporters advocate for additional air purifiers?

-Like for many schools in the district, the district’s findings on airflow in Woodlawn were bad.
-Ventilation in most Woodlawn classrooms, offices, and other spaces is far below health-based recommendations for how much clean, fresh air kids and staff need.
-The HVAC system does not even provide two changes of air in 14 out of 31 classrooms in Woodlawn.
+Like many schools in the district, the district’s findings on airflow in Hayhurst were particularly bad.
+Ventilation in most Hayhurst classrooms, offices, and other spaces is far below health-based recommendations for how much clean, fresh air kids and staff need.
+16 classrooms do not reach even 3 changes of air per hour, and 5 more only get between 3 and 6 – even if the Intellipures are running at their tolerable noise level of half speed.

-The Intellipure air purifiers provide an improvement to the poor ventilation from the HVAC system in Woodlawn classrooms, but the Intellipures are insufficient.
+The Intellipure air purifiers provide an improvement to the poor ventilation from the HVAC system in Hayhurst classrooms, but the Intellipures are insufficient.
 An Intellipure running at its tolerable noise level only provides 182 cubic feet of clean air per minute.
 Even at its highest speed setting, which is too noisy, an Intellipure only provides 270 cubic feet of clean air per minute.
-If all of Woodlawn’s Intellipures are running at half speed, 11 of those 14 classrooms with particularly bad ventilation still do not reach 3 changes of air an hour.
-At 3 changes of air an hour, it takes the HVAC system and the half-speed Intellipure 46 minutes to clear out 90% of the kids’ respiratory aerosols.
-Kids and staff viruses linger in classroom air for over 45 minutes in these classrooms.
+If all of Hayhurst’s Intellipures are running at half speed, 13 of Hayhurst’s 15 classrooms with particularly bad ventilation still do not reach 2 changes of air an hour, and two of those 15 classrooms only get 2 changes of air an hour.
+At 2 changes of air an hour, it takes the HVAC system and the half-speed Intellipure 1 hour and 9 minutes to clear out 90% of the kids’ respiratory aerosols.
+Kids and staff viruses linger in classroom air for over an hour in these classrooms.

 What about the district’s upgrade of building air filters from MERV 8 to MERV 13?
 Isn’t that providing enough improvement in filtration through the HVAC system at the building level?